hylang/hy/docs/tutorial.rst

 very simple data structure as the core of Lisp is based on.
 For one thing, it means that your programs are easy to parse and that the entire actual structure of the program is very clearly exposed to you.
-(There's an extra step in hy where the structure you see is converted to Python's own representations ... in "purer" Lisps such as Common Lisp or Emacs Lisp, the data structure you see in the code and the data structure that is executed is much more literally close.)
+(There's an extra step in Hy where the structure you see is converted to Python's own representations ... in "purer" Lisps such as Common Lisp or Emacs Lisp, the data structure you see in the code and the data structure that is executed is much more literally close.)